Table of Contents

 - What is the

-type? - Dictionaries
+objecttype? - Dictionaries

 - The Difference Between

-, andRecord<PropertyKey, unknown>
+{},object, andRecord<PropertyKey, unknown>

-What is the object
+What is the object type?

-Marius Schulz gives a great explanation of the object
+Marius Schulz gives a great explanation of the object type in his article here.
+Essentially, the object type represents any non-primitive type.

-type if you’re looking to match any non-primitive type.
+In other words, you should only extend the object type if you’re looking to match any non-primitive type.

 Dictionaries

 A dictionary (or record) is a type of object that is made up of key-value pairs.
-If your objective is to only extend dictionaries, you can instead extend the Record<PropertyKey, unknown>
+If your objective is to only extend dictionaries, you can instead extend the Record<PropertyKey, unknown> type.

-The Difference Between {}
+The Difference Between {}, object, and Record<PropertyKey, unknown>

-This table shows the types of values that are assignable to {}
+This table shows the types of values that are assignable to {}, object, and Record<PropertyKey, unknown>.

 - You can assign anything to

-, except for null and undefined. - You can assign anything that’s not a primitive to
+{}, except for null and undefined. - You can assign anything that’s not a primitive to

-.
+object.
 Primitives are strings, booleans, numbers, big integers, symbols, null and undefined. - You can only assign dictionaries to

-Record<PropertyKey, unknown>
+Record<PropertyKey, unknown>.

-Value is assignable to | {} | object | Record<PropertyKey, unknown> |
+| Value is assignable to | {} | object | Record<PropertyKey, unknown> |

 null | No | No | No |